Module 6 Quick Field Guide

 Camera Coloring

-- Do not block the Insta360 lens or either built-in body camera during scanning.
-A jacket sleeve, bag strap, or arm held across a camera for an extended period degrades coloring for that portion of the scan.
+- Do not block onboard cameras during scanning.
+A jacket sleeve, bag strap, or arm held across a camera lens for an extended period degrades coloring for that portion of the scan.

 - The scan must run for a minimum of 2 minutes for coloring to process.
 A scan that ends at 90 seconds does not have sufficient data for the colorization step to complete.